‘Memphis has good youth’: Woman thanks stranger for act of kindness

 Some of those who have responded have thanked her and the young man for reminding them about the good in their town.

 “It was absolutely great for everybody coming together saying yes, you are right Memphis has good youth,” she said.
 “No matter what you say, we’ve got them.
-They’re everywhere.”
+They are everywhere.”

 She said the young man handed over $20 to pay for her gas.